jvnsep/Project3OLEDDisplay/README.md

 	}

-Balloon update function, will update new position and display balloon, and before old position balloon display black.
+Balloon update function, will update new position and display balloon, and previous position of balloon display black.

 	/ balloon updates
 	void balloon(){